zzxwill/odps/intl.en-US/Best Practices/Export SQL operation result.md

 -   If the SQL statements are complex, use Tunnel and SQL Task in combination.

 -   [DataWorks](https://data.aliyun.com/product/ide?) allows you to conveniently run SQL statements and [Synchronize data](https://www.alibabacloud.com/help/doc-detail/47677.htm).
-It supports regular scheduling and task dependency configuration.
+It supports regular scheduling and task dependency configuration.DatadataDatadependency

--   The open source tool **DataX** allows you to export data from your MaxCompute instance to the target data source with ease.
-For more information, see [DataX overview](DataX overviewhttps://help.aliyun.com/document_detail/28291.html).
+-   The Open Source Tool **DataX**helps you easily export data from maxcompute to the target data source.

 ## Use SQL Task to export data {#section_pyd_ntc_5db .section}

-[SQL Task](../../../../intl.en-US/User Guide/SDK/Java SDK.md) is  an interface of MaxCompute that the SDK can call directly to run SQL statements and return results conveniently.
+[SQL Task](../../../../intl.en-US/User Guide/SDK/Java SDK.md) is the interface where the SDK calls maxcompute SQL directly, you can easily run SQL and get its return results.

 `SQLTask.getResult(i);` returns a list which can be iterated cyclically to obtain the complete SQL computing results.
-This method has a defect.
-For more information, see [Other Operations](../../../../intl.en-US/User Guide/Common commands/Other operations.md) for the description of `SetProject READ_TABLE_MAX_ROW`.
+However, there is a flaw in this method.
+For more information, see the `SetProject READ_TABLE_MAX_ROW` maid feature mentioned in [other actions](../../../../intl.en-US/User Guide/Common commands/Other operations.md).

 Currently, you can adjust the maximum number of data records that the SELECT statement returns to the client up to **10,000**.
-If you run the SELECT statement on a client or use SQL Task,  the query results are appended with Limit N. Limit N does not apply to the CREATE TABLE XX AS SELECT statement or in the case that the results  are solidified in a specific table using INSERT INTO/OVERWRITE TABLE.
+If you run the SELECT statement on a client or using SQL Task, the query results are appended with Limit N. Limit N does not apply to the CREATE TABLE XX AS SELECT statement or in the case that the results are solidified in a specific table through INSERT INTO/OVERWRITE TABLE.

 ## Use Tunnel to export data {#section_ryd_ntc_5db .section}

-If the query results to be exported are the full content of a table or a partition, you can use Tunnel to export the results.
-For more information, see [Command line tool](../../../../intl.en-US/User Guide/Data upload and download/Tunnel commands.md)  and  [Tunnel SDK](../../../../intl.en-US/User Guide/Data upload and download/Tunnel SDK/Summary.md) which is compiled based on SDK.
+If you need to export a query that results in the entire contents of a table \(or a specific partition\) all of the content \), you can do this through tunnel, see  [command-line](../../../../intl.en-US/User Guide/Data upload and download/Tunnel commands.md) tools for details, and the [tunnel SDK](../../../../intl.en-US/User Guide/Data upload and download/Tunnel SDK/Summary.md) written based on the SDK.

 An example is provided to illustrate how to export data by using the Tunnel command line.
 You can compile the Tunnel SDK only when data cannot be exported using some command lines.
 For more information, see  [Batch data tunnel overview](../../../../intl.en-US/User Guide/Data upload and download/Tunnel SDK/Summary.md).